Adoption 6 min read

 The Psychology of Why Your Team Won't Use AI

-80% of Australians are not using AI at work.
-The reason is not the technology — it is five predictable psychological barriers.
+You buy the tool, run the demo, and three months later nobody is using it.
+The reason is not the technology; it is five predictable psychological barriers.
 Each one has a specific strategy that overcomes it.

 You buy the tool.
 You run the demo.
 Your team nods politely.
 Then three months later, nobody is using it.